querkmachine/FSFrontEndDocs/tools/browser-support.md

 |Mac OS 10.10 | | | | |✓|✓|✓|
 |Mac OS 10.11 | | | | |✓|✓|✓|

+### Browser testing

+We use [Browserstack](http://browserstack.com) for browser testing.
+You'll have to ask the QA team for access credentials.

+## Device support

 Our device testing methods are a lot more freeform.
 We have a number of devices which can be found both in the device drawer and with Kim, but don’t worry about finding every edge case yourself—that’s a job that the QA team will carry out for you.

 As a standard we support the following mobile operating systems: